-Grants in the POLNOR 2019 call may cover up to 100% of eligible costs for research organisations.
-In case of enterprises, funding quota will be decided on a case-by-case basis depending on the size of the company, type of research/development, under the Regulation of the Minister of Science and Higher Education of 25 February 2015 on criteria and rules on granting state aid and de minimis aid through the National Centre for Research and Development, published in Journal of Laws item 299, 2015.
+Grants in the IdeaLab call for full proposals may cover up to 100% of eligible costs for research organisations and other types of entities other than enterprises (including NGOs, and municipalities).
+In the case of enterprises, funding quota will be decided on a case-by-case basis depending on the size of the company and type of research/development, under the Regulation of the Minister of Science and Higher Education of 25 February 2015 on criteria and rules on granting state aid and de minimis aid through the National Centre for Research and Development, (Journal of Laws of 2015 item 299).